Birational motives, I: pure birational motives: Pure birational motives

 We now extend the ideal $\sI_\sim$ from $\Cor_\sim(F,A)$ to $\Mot^\eff_\sim(F,A)$ in the usual way (\cf \cite[Lemme 1.3.10]{ak}), without changing notation.
 By Propositions \ref{p7.1} a) and \ref{l7.3}, we get a composite functor

 for any extendible pair $(A,\sim)$.
-Since both categories are full images of $\Mot_\sim^\eff(F,A)$, this functor is automatically full.
+Since both categories are (idempotent completions of) full images of $\Mot_\sim^\eff(F,A)$, this functor is automatically full.
 We are going to show that it is an equivalence of categories in some important cases.

 \begin{thm} Let $(A,\sim)$ be an extendible pair.
-Suppose that $\car F\allowbreak=0$ or $F$ that is perfect\footnote{It can be shown that this condition is not necessary.} and $A\supseteq\Q$.
+Suppose that the exponential characteristic $p$ of $F$ is invertible in $A$.
 Then the functor \eqref{eq7.4} is an isomorphism of categories. \end{thm}